 Back then, I decided to embrace yoga poses that could help prevent running injuries.
 Especially my old 'favorites,' such as Achilles tendinitis and plantar fasciitis.
 You see, both those injuries may occur when the stronger side of your body compensates for your weaker side.
 The result would be overuse injuries that cause pain and inflammation.

 That's where yoga for runners becomes the perfect way to cross train for strength.
 Because yoga can help balance your body’s strength.
 And that lets you distribute your weight evenly when you run.
 In turn, this lessens the impact on your delicate feet, muscles and tendons.
 So you're less likely to develop pain, inflammation or injury.
 Check out these 3 yoga moves for runners.
 I found them thanks to Dana Santas for CNN.
 And she called them out because of their importance for runners:

 From standing, inhale and raise your arms as you step forward with your right leg into a lunge.
 Exhale to hold.
 Inhale as you step back to standing; lower arms.
 Repeat on left side the same way.
 Once back to center, repeat on both legs, but exhale as you raise your arms and step forward, inhale on the hold and exhale to return back to standing.

-Next, switch to step-back lunges, incorporating the same breathing pattern; begin stepping back on the inhalation and do the second set stepping back on the exhalation.
+Next, switch to step-back lunges.
+And make sure to incorporate the same breathing pattern.
+You begin by stepping back on the inhalation.
+Then, you do the second set while stepping back on the exhalation.

 When lunging, avoid rolling your foot in out and maintain knee alignment above the ankle.
 Be sure both hips point forward.

-Pay attention to weight distribution in your feet and whether your hips lift evenly; you shouldn't rely on one side more.
+Pay attention to weight distribution in your feet, and whether your hips lift evenly.
+Since you're doing this pose to even out your body strength, you shouldn't rely on one side more than on the other.